khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 For various reasons, I experimented with several desktop environments, eventually settling on KDE, which I consider to be the true successor to old-school Windows.
 So what was the problem?
 Well, the transition from KDE 4 to version 5 was happening around this time, and it was a bit messy.
-The first few releases of KDE 5, officially "Plasma 5", were so buggy that they were unusable, while KDE 4 was no longer being developed, and therefore not receiving any bug fixes and improvements.
+The first few releases of KDE 5, officially "Plasma 5", were so buggy that they were unusable, while KDE 4 was no longer being developed, and therefore not receiving any improvements.
 Linux Mint, which tracks the LTS (2 year release cycle) version of Ubuntu, was stuck on the frozen KDE 4, while the most recent non-LTS (6 month) releases of Ubuntu had the buggy Plasma 5.
 By 2016, though, Plasma 5 was more or less fine, and it has only gotten better and better since then.
 Linux Mint discontinued their KDE release, so I went with Ubuntu.